No. 3 UCLA routs Arizona State 102-80 behind 3-point barrage

 Arizona St.: The Sun Devils play at Southern California before returning home to face the Washington schools.
 After that, they have a road game against No. 11 Oregon and will face the Bruins once more in February.

-UCLA: The Bruins again built a big lead only to see it dwindle to single digits, a habit that has dogged them at times this season.
+UCLA: The Bruins again built a big lead only to see it dwindle to single digits, a habit that has dogged them at times this season. ''We got to start picking things up and stop having those 10 minutes where we don't do too much,'' Ball said.

 UP NEXT